alexryd/homebridge-shelly/README.md

   }
 ]
 ```
-Your Shelly devices will then be automatically discovered, as long as they use the stock firmware (no Tasmota etc.) and are
+Your Shelly devices should then be automatically discovered, as long as they use the stock firmware (no Tasmota etc.) and are
 on the same network and subnet as the device running homebridge.
+See [this wiki page](https://github.com/alexryd/homebridge-shelly/wiki/Shelly,-CoAP-and-multicast) if that doesn't work.

 To see a list of all discovered devices, visit the administration page by going
 to `http://<IP-ADDRESS>:8181/`, where IP-ADDRESS is the address of the